storyblok/storyblok-docs/content/content-delivery/v2/topics/authentication.md

 - Public: Allows access to your published content entries: `version=published`
 - Preview: Allows access to the draft and published content entries:  `version=draft` and `version=published`

 **Public** and **Preview** tokens are **read only** and do not allow you or others to write or delete entries in your space.
 The public token can be published.
-All tokens can be revoked at any point of time, you are able to create multiple tokens of the same type to grant access for specific use-cases.
-For CRUD operations you can have a look at the Management API documentation.
+All tokens can be revoked at any point in time.
+You can also create multiple tokens of the same type to grant access for specific use-cases.
+For CRUD operations checkout the [Management API documentation](https://www.storyblok.com/docs/api/management).

 If you're using the Content Staging (eg. Release and Schedule) feature you can also create Public and Preview tokens for each staging environment.